You can use the perspective ruler in CLIP STUDIO PAINT to create drawings using perspective.

 The XZ plane displays a grid in the horizontal direction.

 The YZ plane displays a grid in the vertical direction (front and back).

-② I move the green circle to adjust the grid to line up with the rectangular windows.
+② Moving the handles adjusts the grid to line up with the rectangular windows.

 To adjust the number of divisions in the grid, I go to the [Tool Property] palette, and change the number in [Grid size].